metaplex-foundation/developer-hub/src/pages/guides/templates/metaplex-nextjs-tailwind-template.md

 Passing a transaction into `sendAndConfirmWithWalletAdapter()` will send the transaction while pulling the latest walletAdapter state from the zustand `umiStore` and will return the signature as a `string`.
 This can be accessed in both `.ts` and `.tsx` files.

-The function also provides and locks in the commitment level across `blockhash`, `send`, and `confirm` if provide.
-By default `confirmed` is used.
+The function also provides and locks in the commitment level across `blockhash`, `send`, and `confirm` if provided.
+By default `confirmed` is used if no value is passed.

 We also have a `skipPreflight` flag that can be enabled.